jkmathilda/pandas-dashboard/README.md

 # Dashboard
-This is a dashboard making sample with Pandas.
+This dashboard is made using Pandas and Streamlit.

 ## Cloning the Repository